 The performance included in the key figures is the net performance over the reporting period of the Fund after deduction of costs.
 The report on the executed investment policy as described below, is based on the gross performance over the reporting period of the Fund before deduction of costs.
-The Fund had a negative performance last year.
-This is explained by the fact that the average yield on euro government bonds rose last year.
-As the modified duration of this fund is relatively high, this caused a significant negative impact on total return.
-Yield income had a positive contribution to returns.
-The Fund had a small underperformance versus the benchmark.
-The fund had an overweight in bonds issued by the EU versus an underweight in bonds issued by German Länder.
-As EU bonds underperformed in the last few months of the year, this caused some underperformance.
-By the way, most of this was corrected in the first two months of 2025 as EU bonds recovered most of their relative losses.
+The Fund had a positive performance last year.
+Yield income and active positioning were the main positive contributors.
+The average yield on euro government bonds rose last year, causing a negative impact on total return.
+The Fund outperformed the benchmark, driven mainly by positive contributions from our active duration positions.
+Our active duration positions were mainly taken in 10yr German and French government bonds, positioning for expected rises and falls in the yields of these bonds.
+Being underweight duration in the second quarter while yields rose worked particularly well.
+Other active positions had relatively small contributions to total performance last year.